-This tip is primarily geared towards those of you who sell products with features that can’t be fully explained through standard photos.
+This product photography tip is primarily geared towards those of you who sell stuff with features that can’t be fully explained through standard photos.
 It goes without saying that people won’t buy your product unless they understand how it works.

 A basic diagram is an effective way to clearly identify the individual details of your product and to succinctly explain what each contributes to the product as a whole.